TamaraAtanasoska/ANLP_21-22_Final_Project/README.md

 ## Data

 The competition could not provide the raw article text because of copyright reasons, so a tool was developed and made available to scrape the articles for every participant individually.
 I have uploaded the train and evaluation data documents that contain the links to the article pairs as given in the [data folder](data/).
 I attempted to scrape the data during the first week of February 2022, and there were already quite a few inaccessible articles from the train data.
-As a strategy against this, one can just omit the pairs with the missing data during training/evaluation, and the code I provide does this already.
+As a strategy against this, I omit the pairs with the missing data during training/evaluation([check here](src/utils/process_data.py#L51)).
 I was lucky to obtain the scraped data from an earlier point in time by a kind competition participant, so the number of pairs missing for me was marginal.
-I am currently not sure about the copyright issues and if I am allowed to push the whole data in this repo, and to stay on the safe side I will just link to the way to scrape them individually.

 The tool to scrape the data can be found here: [downloader](https://github.com/euagendas/semeval_8_2022_ia_downloader).
 It can be used like this: